smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 | details.argument | | string | The command-line argument associated with specifying this output at run time (not currently used) |
 | details.showArgument | | boolean | Include the argument in the substitution done by Agave when a run script is generated (not currently used) |

+*Note*: If the app you are working on doesn't natively produce output with a predictable name, one thing you can do is add extra logic to your script to take the existing output and rename it to something you can control or predict.

 ### Parameters

-Parameters are specified via a JSON array, and are broadly similar to inputs and outputs.
+Parameters are specified in a JSON array, and are broadly similar to inputs and outputs.
 Here's an example of the parameter we will define allowing users to specify how much RAM to use in a "samtools sort" operation.

 ```json
     {"id":"maxMemSort",